February 12, 2022

-It is the purpose of the Boy Scouts to provide an exciting program for boys and young adults to build character, to train in the responsibilities of participating citizenship and to develop personal fitness.
+It is the purpose of the Boy Scouts to provide an exciting program for youth to build character, to train in the responsibilities of participating citizenship and to develop personal fitness.
 Providing advancement opportunities is a primary part of this educational program.
 The Merit Badge Fair can only be offered to our Scouts if adults assist in running the event.

 Successful Scouts have the support and guidance of parents.
 The parents are a treasure trove of information that can benefit every young man in our leadership program.
 Your encouragement and occasional refocusing of purpose that youth require will be invaluable.
 The successful leader in Scouts learns quickly to be successful in everything they attempt.